 Post Clearly Marked Signs

 Post the signs where people easily can see them.
-If you are posting around a residential property, post at any place in the boundary line that pedestrians or vehicles use as a path or shortcut.
-Consider fencing the property, as well.
+If you are posting around a residential property, post at any place on the boundary line that pedestrians or vehicles use as a path or shortcut.
+Consider putting up a fence, as well.

 Make the Signs Visible